 A Launch Point with a Hike

 Fortunately, there’s a little side hike you can take from the west end of the ramp to reach the shore.
 The bottom section of the ramp is reserved for paddlers to load and unload their craft before carrying it down another 100 feet or so to the water along a steep sandy path.
 Sliding down the sandy slope, I understand why one park ranger advised us that many kayakers have regretted trying to launch from here.
-It would be awkward to carry are hard-sided watercraft down this awkward terrain.
-Fortunately, we have inflatable Kokopelli Rogue Lite pack rafts and a couple of dry bags to carry water, snacks, and an extra layer in case we get cold on the water.
+It would be awkward to carry a hard-sided watercraft down this shifting terrain.
+Fortunately, we have inflatable Kokopelli Rogue-Lite pack rafts and a couple of dry bags to carry water, snacks, and an extra layer in case we get cold on the water.
 While our descent may be inelegant, it’s very manageable.
 And, at the bottom, we have a sandy beach as an easy launch point.

 Paddling Lake Powell to Antelope Canyon

 While this boat launch may share the name of Antelope Canyon, it is still a mile paddle southwest along Lake Powell before we reach the mouth of Antelope Canyon on the eastern shore.
 The entrance is marked with a speed buoy announcing Antelope Canyon as a wakeless zone with a 5MPH speed limit.
 It’s not much of a limitation to paddle boats, and this waterway is too narrow for most motorized boats.
 We are happy to take it slow.

 Paddling Antelope Canyon